Bulking And Cutting For Women

 Whole foods are more satiating, so by default you will find yourself consuming less calories in the long run.

-On the matter of cardio, yes it’s an excellent “calorie burner”, but that doesn’t mean “fat burning”.
-When you use the method of bulking and cutting, fat loss comes from a combination of the increased metabolism you gain from having the additional lean muscle and your diet.
+When you use the method of bulking and cutting, fat loss comes from a combination of the increased metabolism you gain from having the additional lean muscle, your diet and your workout efforts.

 Bulking makes you gain fat